hashmatter/pm/README.md

 ### C.  Community outreach
-The high level community outreach goal consists on documenting and raise awareness about the the privacy leaks of DHTs and P2P routing networks.
-In addition, we aims at raching out to project owners and community to discuss and understand which problems need to be addressed first.
+The high level community outreach goal consists on documenting and raise awareness about the the privacy leaks of DHTs and P2P routing protocols.
+In addition, we aims at reaching out to project owners and community to discuss and understand which problems need to be prioritized.

 **Understanding the current community needs**
 - [ ] Reach out to 5 projects in the space using DHTs to undestand how